 If your devices are not set to update automatically, turn on those automatic updates.
 These updates often include security fixes that have been detected within the apps or devices.

 Using a strong password to access your data is highly recommended.
 Sadly, there are those who use simple combinations like ‘12345678’ or ‘password’.
 Avoid using those and also pet or names of those closest to you as passwords.
 The required passwords are those that are a bit hard though easy to remember.
 Consider adding symbols and making the passwords long.
 If you want to save yourself all that hassle, download a reliable password manager.
 It will generate and store the passwords safely.

 Install an Antivirus

 One of the most effective methods of cyber threat protection is by installing an antivirus.
-Be wary of the antivirus you use, ensure that you purchase one that is from a credible manufacturer.
+Be wary of the antivirus you use; ensure that you purchase one from a credible manufacturer.
 Some antivirus also automatically update themselves to ensure your computer is protected at all times.
-They also run in the background so you are assured 24/7 protection.
+They also run in the background, so you are assured 24/7 protection.

 Avoid Using Public WiFi